hartwigmedical/hmftools/purple/README.md

-somatic_vcf | None | Optional location of somatic variants vcf somatic_sv_vcf | None | Optional location of somatic structural variants VCF for fitting and annotation germline_sv_vcf | None | Optional location of germline structural variants variants VCF for annotation sv_recovery_vcf | None | Optional location of low confidence structural variants VCF which may be recovered by Purple germline_del_freq_file | None | Provide a cohort frequency for germline deletions circos | None | Optional path to circos binary.
+somatic_vcf | None | Optional location of somatic variants vcf somatic_sv_vcf | None | Optional location of somatic structural variants VCF for fitting and annotation germline_sv_vcf | None | Optional location of germline structural variants variants VCF for annotation germline_del_freq_file | None | Provide a cohort frequency for germline deletions circos | None | Optional path to circos binary.
 When supplied, circos graphs will be written to <output_dir>/plot no_charts | NA | Disables creation of (non-circos) charts